Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Extra perks.
-Many rewards cards offer extra perks, such as complimentary rental car insurance.
+Many rewards cards offer extra perks.
 Compare your options to see which features work best with your lifestyle and spending habits.

 - Cost.
 Rewards credit cards aren’t free.
 For instance, you may have to pay an ongoing annual fee or the card will attract a higher APR than your basic no-frills card.